Most app creators already have an app that they want to build. They have two questions:

 For more information about how to build your spreadsheet, see Data: The Essentials.

-To actually implement your data into your app-to-be, select Data > Tables in the app editor, select New Table, and find and select the data table you’d like to use:
+To actually implement your data into your app-to-be, go to Data , click + in the top header of the Data panel, and find and select the data you’d like to use.

 The UX is the user experience of your app.
 The UX definition describes what is shown to the app user as well as how it is shown (that is, the user interface).